PD-Mera/tic-tac-toe/README.md

     - `Callable`: generic type that represents a callable object, can be called using the function call syntax `()`
     - ~~`TypeAlias`: Pass a name to a type to easy code reading~~ (Do not support in python 3.8)
     - `Iterable`: a generic type that represents any object that can be iterated over, can be iterated with `for`
+    - `NameTuple`: a generic type to make the code slightly cleaner and more expressive

 - Don’t need to use the pass statement or the ellipsis literal (...) as a class body placeholder if you use a docstring, which can provide additional documentation.
 - `abc`: An abstract class is one that you can’t instantiate because its objects wouldn’t stand on their own